U. L. Gooch: Retirement and death

 In 2013, as he approached age 90, the Kansas Senate issued Senate Resolution No.1770: A Resolution congratulating and commending Senator Ulysses Lee "Rip" Gooch, and Gooch, with friends and supporters, organized a 90th birthday party for him that drew hundreds to a local theater.

 In May, 2014, he was elected Sergeant at Arms of the Jayhawk Chapter (Kansas) of the Black Pilots Association.

 Gooch died on November 24, 2021, at the age of 98.

+In May 2023, the Kansas Aviation Museum, of which Gooch had been a board member, posthumously established the Rip Gooch Black Aviators Exhibit, showcasing Kansas-connected black aviators, including Gooch and Tuskeegee Airmen George Boyd and Dr. Don Jackson, among others.